yadlra/pervasive-media-nlp/week10/running_code.md

 By now, you should all have your GitHub app and credentials running.
 If you are still having trouble, please reach out!

-Clone the Repo
+Clone the repo
 - Go to repo (https://github.com/yadlra/pervasive-media-nlp.git)
-- Click Clone or download
+- Click clone or download
-- Open in App
+- Open in app
 - Choose an install location on your computer (by default this is a Github folder)

-Get updates (in App)
-- Click Fetch origin
-- Click Pull origin

 ### Running Jupyter Notebook